 Capacity and Production

-In India, Kashmir, Ludhiana and Panipat account for 80% of woollens in India.
+Indian textile industry is divided broadly in two segments.
+The organised sector consists of spinning, apparel and garments which apply modern technology for production and the unorganised sector which consists of handicrafts, handlooms and sericulture that are usually operated on small scale and through traditional methods.In India, Kashmir, Ludhiana and Panipat account for 80 percent of woollens in India.
 Ahmedabad, Mumbai, Surat, Rajkot, Indore and Vadodara are the key places for cotton industry whereas Bihar is known for jute production, parts of Uttar Pradesh are known for woollen and Bengal is famous for cotton and jute industry.
 Tirupur, Coimbatore and Madurai are known for the production of hosiery and Bengaluru, Mysore and Chennai are known for silk fabrics.

 Foreign Direct Investments

 FDI of upto 100 percent is allowed in the textile and garments sector under the automatic route.

 During April 2000- March 2020, the textile segment received FDI inflow of US$ 3.44 billion, accounting for 0.73 percent of the total FDI inflows into the country.

 India is one of the largest cotton producers, and almost 20 percent of the total cottonproduction is exported.
 Hence, the slowdown in global demand will directly impact cotton yarn manufacturers.
 With the slumping global demand, India’s exports to China and Bangladesh is also expected to decline, exerting pressure on yarn prices and margins.
 Further, weak derived demand from the domestic market would also impact cotton yarn players.